East Carolina vs. Navy NCAA Football Odds, Plays and Insights | November 20, 2021

 Navy Stats and Trends

-- So far this season, the Midshipmen have been installed as underdogs by a 4-point margin or more eight times and are 5-3 ATS in those matchups.
+- The Midshipmen have been underdogs by 4 points or more eight times this year and are 5-3 ATS in those contests.

-- Navy's games this season have gone over the point total in 33.3% of its opportunities (three times in nine games with a set point total).
+- Navy's games this season have gone over the total in three out of nine opportunities (33.3%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.